Where We Work

 Conflict, Hunger and Disease in Yemen

-The Middle East’s poorest country before the war began, today Yemen ranks among the world’s worst humanitarian disasters, with about three-quarters of its people estimated to be in need of some kind of emergency assistance, and 15%—more than 4.5 million people—internally displaced within the country.
+The Middle East’s poorest country before the war began in 2014, today Yemen ranks among the world’s worst humanitarian disasters, with 18.2 million people estimated to be in need of some kind of emergency assistance.
 Health authorities have struggled for years to control chronic malnutrition in Yemen, but the ongoing civil war has caused food security conditions to worsen dramatically.

 Learn More